Village Council

 • Utilize experts to help guide the Village through the growth and development process.

-• Promote voluntary annexation.
+• Promote annexation.

-• Limit new development.
+• Promote strategic development.

-Goal 3: Promote out historic roots
+Goal 3: Promote our historic roots.

 • Establish markers or signs for historical homes, churches, etc.